Doctoral Studies at the Sociology of Law Department

-- Individual study plan (electronic resource)
+- Individual study plan (ISP) (online resource)

 - Regulatory documents concerning PhD studies at the Faculty of Social Sciences

-The faculty is responsible for coordination and quality assurance of doctoral studies.
-The Faculty Board determines issues such as establishment and phasing out of subjects for PhD study programmes, general syllabi, as well as principles within the framework of Lund University’s decisions.
+The faculty is responsible for the coordination and quality assurance of doctoral studies.
+The Faculty Board determines issues such as the establishment and phasing out of subjects for PhD study programmes, general syllabi, as well as principles within the framework of Lund University’s decisions.

 Here you will find information on PhD study programmes at the Faculty of Social Sciences – from general syllabus and courses to funding and supervision.